ikko/sym/docs/paper/A_Principled_Framework.md

-     Symbolic computation,   a cornerstone of Artificial Intelligence and formal methods, offers a powerful       alternative   by focusing on the manipulation of abstract symbols representing concepts   and  their  relationships.
-While foundational symbolic systems like Lisp have long demonstrated  the power of this approach, modern software development demands frameworks that integrate seamlessly with contemporary programming languages, offer robust extensibility, and address performance concerns for real-world applications.
+     Symbolic computation,   a cornerstone of Artificial Intelligence and formal methods, offers a powerful       alternative   by focusing on the manipulation of abstract symbs representing concepts   and  their  relationships.
+While foundational symbic systems like Lisp have long demonstrated  the power of this approach, modern software development demands frameworks that integrate seamlessly with contemporary programming languages, offer robust extensibility, and address performance concerns for real-world applications.

-     This paper   presents «symbol», a Python framework engineered to meet these demands. «symbol» provides a  principled, lightweight, and highly adaptable foundation for constructing dynamic knowledge     graphs and performing symbolic computation.
-By enforcing canonical identity for symbolic  entities, facilitating intuitive graph construction,  and enabling dynamic behavior injection       through a  sophisticated mixin architecture, «symbol» empowers developers and researchers   to model,    analyze, and manage complex, evolving knowledge with unprecedented flexibility and efficiency.
+     This paper   presents «symb», a Python framework engineered to meet these demands. «symb» provides a  principled, lightweight, and highly adaptable foundation for constructing dynamic knowledge     graphs and performing symbic computation.
+By enforcing canonical identity for symbic  entities, facilitating intuitive graph construction,  and enabling dynamic behavior injection       through a  sophisticated mixin architecture, «symb» empowers developers and researchers   to model,    analyze, and manage complex, evolving knowledge with unprecedented flexibility and efficiency.

      The      remainder  of this paper is structured as follows: Section 2 provides background and reviews     related      work.
-Section 3 details the design principles, architecture, and key operations     of the «symbol» framework.
+Section 3 details the design principles, architecture, and key operations     of the «symb» framework.
 Section 4 analyzes its performance characteristics.
      Section 5  presents practical applications and case studies from the IC manufacturing domain.
      Finally,      Section  6 discusses theoretical  implications   and future work, and Section 7 concludes the paper.